Updated · Aug 03, 2022

 Nevertheless, you’ll get a discount if you agree to pay multiple months in advance.
 The longer the plan, the more you save.
 Have a look at the mSpy pricing below.

-- Basic: includes all features except monitoring messaging apps, geofencing, website blocking, app blocking, Wi-Fi network monitoring, screen recording, and mSpy keylogger.
-Limited to one device, but unlimited device changes.
+Additional offers available Quarterly: $59.99, Semiannual: $69.99, and Annual: $99.99 plans.
+All subscriptions offer all features except monitoring messaging apps, geofencing, website blocking, app blocking, Wi-Fi network monitoring, screen recording, and mSpy keylogger.
+While limited to only one device, it has unlimited device changes.

 mSpy sells two add-ons: Support Priority Line for $12.99 and mAssistance for $53.99.
 Each of them comes with a one-time mSpy cost.
 Once purchased, either add-on is available for life.
 Even if you cancel your mSpy subscription and sign up again in the future, you won’t have to pay another fee to use Support Priority Line and mAssistance.

 In terms of payment, mSpy supports Google Pay and accepts any debit or credit card that bears the Visa, Mastercard, Discover, American Express, or JCB logo.